jkikstra/PAGE-VAR/README.md

 PAGE-ICE (Policy Analysis of Greenhouse Effect - Ice, Climate, Economics).
 It expands on PAGE-ICE by introducing interannual temperature variability.
+For the empirical tempearture analysis that forms the basis for the temperature variability parameters, see [this repository](https://github.com/jkikstra/climvar).

 The PAGE-ICE model is introduced in